Shubhamkrkeshri21/Airlines-Reservation-System/README.md

 1.Project Overview:
   The Airline Reservation System is a software application developed using C++ that allows users to book flights, order food, book taxi services, and manage reservations.
 It features a user-friendly interface for both customers and administrators, facilitating seamless interactions for flight reservations and additional services.

-Objective:
   The primary objective of this project is to create a comprehensive system that manages flight reservations efficiently while providing additional services like food ordering and taxi bookings.
 The system aims to enhance user experience by offering a robust platform for booking and managing flights.

 2. System Design
 Architecture: